Risk Less When Betting – How to Do It

-- Most importantly free bets generate profit.
+- Most importantly free bets can be also used.

 The kind of offers you’re looking for match your bet 100%.
 These are quite common at different sportsbooks, with many offering new players unique rewards.

-If you shop around, you’ll find that many online bookies offer generous bonuses like these, especially to new members.
+If you shop around, you’ll find that many online bookies offer bonuses like these, especially to new members.
 With a little bit of research, you’ll find no shortage of bonus offers to use for your matched betting.

 We’ll start at the beginning.
 You’re about to join a bookie and get your free bet bonus.
 The offer you get will depend on the bookie you join.
 For example, your free bet bonus could consist of multiple preset bets, or you could break it up any way you choose.

 Let’s assume that the bookmaker you’ve joined has attractive bonus codes with free bets available.
 You’ll need to jump through the usual hoops and terms to get your free bet.
-You might even win a few euros in the process, but you’ll probably not make a profit.

 Pros and Cons of Matched Betting